CCP / XCP on CAN Explained - A Simple Intro [2025]

 The EV-DTO is sent by the ECU in response to an internal event causing a status change in the ECU.
 This can be used to inform the master of errors that occurred since the last CRO.

-The structure of the EV-DTO is identical to the CRM-DTO from before, with the EV PID always equal to 0xFE.
-Note that the CTR does not have relevance for EV-DTOs.
+The EV-DTO is identical to the CRM-DTO, but with the PID always equal to 0xFE.
+Note that the CTR has no relevance for EV-DTOs.

 #3 DAQ-DTO: Data Acquisition Message

-The DAQ-DTO is used by the ECU to automatically send data to the master in response to a specific event (e.g. a cyclic counter, a button or similar).
+The DAQ-DTO is used by the ECU to send data to the master in response to an event (e.g. a cyclic counter or button).

-In DAQ communication, the master starts out by 'configuring' the ECU for a specific measurement sequence.
-Once initiated, the ECU will output DAQ-DTOs without further CROs from the master.
+In DAQ communication, the master starts out by 'configuring' the ECU for a measurement sequence.
+Once initiated, the ECU outputs DAQ-DTOs without further CROs from the master.

-In the DAQ-DTO the PID is a reference to an 'Object Descriptor Table' (ODT), while up to 7 bytes carry data related to the ODT.
-More on this shortly.
+In the DAQ-DTO the PID refers to an 'Object Descriptor Table' (ODT), while up to 7 bytes carry data related to the ODT.

 Below is an example of a DAQ-DTO message sent by an ECU to a master.